 The best thing about Giant Ibis, though, is safety.
 They have a maximum speed of 95 kph/60 mph, and management is alerted automatically if drivers go over this speed.
 The company has ten full-time mechanics and their dedication to safety seems very genuine.
 They are also more reliable than the local airlines that ply this route, who often cancel flights if they deem them not profitable enough, leaving people stranded and with little recourse other than to wait an extra day.

-Of course everything on Giant Ibis is not perfect–the seats are narrow enough that it’s unpleasant to sit next to a portly stranger, but they have more legroom than any of the mini-buses.
-The drop-offs can be a bit chaotic, but they’ve worked to improve this since my last review.
+Of course everything on Giant Ibis is not perfect–the seats are narrow enough that it’s unpleasant to sit next to a large stranger, but they have more legroom than any of the mini-buses, and the ride is smoother and more comfortable than on a mini-bus.

 Tickets on the Giant Ibis Phnom Penh to Siem Reap route cost $15, and prices are the same for locals and foreigners.
 You can buy tickets online and choose your seats in advance.